 Most leases have a provision that states that guests who stay longer than a certain period will be required to be added to the lease.
 Typically this period ranges from 7 to 14 days.

 Then, you’ll need to prove they are staying in the house, which can be more challenging than expected.
 For example, if they are receiving mail there, they live there, but you can’t check their mail without committing a crime.

 Here are a few ways you can prove that this unwanted guest is staying in your home:

 Once you’ve established that they are staying there, you need to determine if they are a problem.
 In most circumstances, this becomes a business decision.
 You will need to decide if you are willing to go through the trouble to have them out and risk losing an otherwise good resident.

 For the rest of this article, we will assume that you decided to prove they are living there and are in violation of your lease by living there.

 The first step is to put them on notice that they violate the lease by posting a seven-day notice on the door for a “material non-compliance” breach of the lease.

-After the seven-day notice expires, you will have to evict the Tenant.
-That’s right; you will be forced to evict your tenant for non-compliance with the lease.
-There is no way to get a guest of your tenant out of the house for trespassing.
-Unless, of course, the tenant agrees the person is trespassing.
+After the seven-day notice expires, you will have to evict the Resident.
+That’s right; you will be forced to evict your resident for non-compliance with the lease.
+There is no way to get a guest of your resident out of the house for trespassing.
+Unless, of course, the resident agrees the person is trespassing.
 If you need help with the eviction process, you may want to look into legal assistance.